-My focus during my presidency will be on advocacy in alignment with NCHCA’s first objective to advocate strong, clear positions and expectations to regarding issues that affect the heavy construction industry.
+During my presidency, my priority will be advocacy which aligns with NCHCA’s first objective to advocate strong, clear positions and expectations to regarding issues that affect the heavy construction industry.
 I invite you to take a moment to review NCHCA’s 2021 Advocacy Report posted on NCHCA’s website to be informed of our recent advocacy efforts.

 I look forward to my term as president and to providing our members with information and resources so that they, in turn, can be successful.